EasyJet changes cockpit rules after Germanwings crash

 "This decision has been taken in consultation with the Civil Aviation Authority," easyJet said in a statement.
 "The safety and security of its passengers and crew is the airline's highest priority."

-Earlier on Thursday, Norwegian Air Shuttle (NWC.OL) announced similar plans, as did Air Canada (AC.TO).
+Earlier on Thursday, Norwegian Air Shuttle announced similar plans, as did Air Canada.

 Under European regulations, pilots may leave the cockpit temporarily at certain times and under certain circumstances, leaving the other pilot alone.
 U.S. Carriers typically require a member of the cabin crew to stand in the cockpit while one pilot has gone.